sbnc-eu/vue-components-ide-helper/README.md

 ## Usage

 ### Installation
-Clone / download the project into any folder or install using npm, e.g.: `npm install --save-dev https://github.com/BenceSzalai/vue-components-ide-helper.git`
+Install using npm, e.g.:

+`npm install --save vue-components-ide-helper`

 ### Execution
 * If installed as a node (dev) dependency, use one of these: